Shannonbridge: Flora and fauna

 The River Shannon, which flows through the area, provides a habitat for a number of species of local flora, include types of algae, reeds and grasses.
 Local fauna include brown hares, foxes, mink and frogs.
 There are butterflies, dragonflies, beetles and in the Shannon; mussels, snails and leeches.
 Bird varieties on the Shannon include swans (Bewick's, mute and whooper), moorhens, swallows, terns, ducks and corncrakes.

-Climatologists, archaeologists and biologists value the areas peatlands and the peat archives in the bogs for research purposes.
+Climatologists, archaeologists and biologists value the area's peatlands and the peat archives in the bogs for research purposes.

 The Callows is a stretch of the River Shannon at Shannonbridge that has a shallow gradient which results in seasonal flooding when heavy rain occurs.
 This has resulted in the formation of callows areas (wet grassland areas) which are rich in flora and fauna and a conservation area which is designated as an (NHA) Natural Heritage Area, (SAC) Special Area of Conservation and (SPA) Special Protection Area.
 The corn crake, which is rare and is protected nationally, is seen in the Callows area.
 Ducks, gulls, swans, and breeding waders including the northern lapwing, common redshank, Eurasian curlew and common sandpiper are also recorded within the area.

 Sport

-Shannonbridge Gaelic Athletic Association club have one Offaly senior football championship title to their name, which they achieved in 1996 by defeating Tullamore.
-They also won the county intermediate championship in 2019, and progressed onto the Leinster semi-final where they were defeated by Rathgarogue-Cushinstown.
-Several players from the club have won medals with county teams.
+Shannonbridge Gaelic Athletic Association club have won one Offaly Senior Football Championship title, which they achieved in 1996 by defeating Tullamore.
+They also won the Offaly Intermediate Championship in 2019, and progressed onto the Leinster semi-final where they were defeated by Rathgarogue-Cushinstown.
+Several players from the club have won medals with both under-21 and senior county teams.
 For example, John Ryan won an All-Ireland senior hurling medal and a national football league medal in 1998.
-Players from the club have won three All-Ireland under 21 football medals, Leinster football and hurling medals and Leinster vocational titles and colleges titles.
-Two players from the club, Vincent Mooney in 1991 and Anthony Kelly in 1996 were chosen as Offaly 'footballer of the year'.
+Two players from the club, Vincent Mooney in 1991 and Anthony Kelly in 1996, were chosen as Offaly 'footballer of the year'.
+As of 2024, the club was playing Gaelic football at the Junior A grade.